jmmcgee/rippled/src/test/csf/README.md

 each `Peer` has closed one additional ledger.
 After closing the additional ledger, the `Peer` stops participating in consensus.
 The first call is used to ensure a more useful prior state of all `Peer`s.
-After the transaction submission, the second call to `run` results in additional ledger that accepts those transactions.
+After the transaction submission, the second call to `run` results in one additional ledger that accepts those transactions.

 Alternatively, you can specify a duration to run the simulation, e.g.
 `sim.run(10s)` which would have `Peer`s continuously run consensus until the